Last updated on

 Sleeps: 4 people (two bedrooms)

 The Moon Camp is an eclectic desert retreat, including a main house, a guest house, a small gym, and an outdoor living space complete with a fire-pit grill and hammock.
 The off-grid retreat is powered by solar panels and the whole place is surrounded by Joshua trees.
 The white stone architecture is striking against the desert landscape.
-It’s just a seven-minute drive to Joshua Tree Town.
+It’s just a seven-minute drive to Joshua Tree Town, and close to some of the best hikes in Joshua Tree.

 What the guests say: “Moon Camp is a fabulous place to stay in Joshua Tree.
 The main house and the guest house are both sparkling clean and extremely comfortable and stylish.
 The outdoor space with the fire pit is fantastic, and the open floor plan in the main house is great for cooking, playing games, or just hanging out as a group.
 We would definitely return to Moon Camp!”